disa-iccs/disa-icss.github.io/index.md

 > The workshop on Classifier Learning from Difficult Data is organized during the [International Conference on Computational Science ICCS 2020](https://www.iccs-meeting.org/iccs2020/) in Amsterdam, The Netherlands.

+> The session will be technically endorsement by IEEE SMC TC on Big Data Computing http://www.ieeesmc.org/technical-activities/cybernetics/big-data-computing as well by SocialTruth project (Socialtruth.eu), which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 825477.

 # About

-Nowadays many practical decision task require to build models on the basis of data which included serious difficulties, as imbalanced class distributions, high number of classes, high-dimensional feature, small or extremely high number of learning examples, limited access to ground truth, data incompleteness, or data in motion, to enumerate only a few.
-Such characteristics may strongly deteriorate the final model performances.
-Therefore, the proposition of the new learning methods which can combat the mentioned above difficulties should be the focus of intense research.
+The problem of the fake news publication is not new and it already has been reported in ancient ages, but it has started having a huge impact especially on social media users.
+Such false information should be detected as soon as possible to avoid its negative influence on the readers and in some cases on their decisions, e.g., during the election.
+Therefore, the methods which can effectively detect fake news are the focus of intense research.

-The main aim of this workshop is to discuss the problems of data difficulties, to identify new issues, and to shape future directions for research.
+The main aim of this section is to bring together researchers and scientists from basic computing disciplines (computer science and mathematics), experts in legal and societal aspects as well as  researchers from various application areas who are pioneering fake news analysis methods to discuss problems and solutions in this area, to identify new issues, and to shape future directions for research.

 # Topics of interest

-- Learning from imbalanced data
-- learning from data streams, including concept drift management
-- learning with limited ground truth access
-- learning from high dimensional data
-- learning with a high number of classes
-- learning from massive data, including instance and prototype selection
++ detection fake news detection in social media
++ images and video manipulation recognition
++ architectural frameworks and design for fake news detection
++ learning how to detect the fake news in the presence of concept drift
-- learning on the basis of limited data sets, including one-shot learning
++ learning how to detect the fake news with limited ground truth access and on the basis of limited data sets, including one-shot learning
-- learning from incomplete data
++ feature selection and extraction methods for fake news detection
++ proposing how to compare and benchmark the fake news detectors
-- case studies and real-world applications
++ case studies and real-world applications
++ legal and societal aspects of fake news detection
++ data protection and GDPR in fake news detection challenge

 # Key dates